-Although we did not do this ourselves, we imagine that the culture and ambience on the Myanmar side of the border must actually be very similar to that in Manipur, so we weren’t too excited about crossing the border on a daytrip, especially since we had already spent some time traveling in Myanmar and would be visiting again after having left India.
+Although we did not do this ourselves, we imagine that the culture and ambiance on the Myanmar side of the border must actually be very similar to that in Manipur, so we weren’t too excited about crossing the border on a day trip, especially since we had already spent some time traveling in Myanmar and would be visiting again after having left India.

 One of the tourist places in Manipur, which seems to be included on some itineraries is the district of Ukhrul, located about 80 km away from Imphal.
 Shared taxis leaving Imphal to Ukhrul are available.
 The villages around Ukhrul town are known to be rather pretty and it is probably a great place to trek if you have some time.

 The best time to go is around May – July when the Shirui lilies are in full bloom.
 Since we were there in December, we decided on skipping Ukhrul, though we do hope to go back to Manipur at some point!

 Although Manipur is completely off the beaten track, and many people traveling in India have never even heard of it, it was easily one of the highlights of our travels throughout Northeast India.
 If you like to meet local people in authentic surroundings, include Imphal and Loktak Lake, Manipur, on your Northeast India itinerary!